-There are a number of duty savings strategies companies can use to conserve cash, lower customs duties and tariffs, and seek refunds.
+There are a number of duty savings strategies companies can use to conserve cash and lower customs duties and tariffs.
 These strategies are always a high priority for businesses involved in international trade, but particularly so in today's volatile global economy.

 This article is part of an ST&R series examining these strategies in more detail and covers first sale valuation, a proven tool that can be used to not only mitigate the impact of tariffs at present but also lower costs well into the future.
 If you would like to discuss this and other savings opportunities to determine if they might apply to your company, please contact ST&R.

 Under the first sale rule, the dutiable value of a qualifying transaction may be based on the purchase price between the middleman/vendor and the manufacturer rather than the price paid by the importer to the middleman/vendor, resulting in a lower duty bill.
 Various criteria must be met to use this method, including ensuring that the first sale price reflects a sale clearly destined to the U.S. and conducted at arm’s length.
 This rule was established in litigation by Sandler, Travis & Rosenberg more than 30 years ago, and its legality and importance to the U.S. economy and trade community were reaffirmed by legislation first proposed by ST&R and enacted in 2008.

 First sale has long been useful to industries subject to high U.S. tariffs, such as apparel and footwear, which use it to save millions of dollars in import duties each year.
 Its utilization has increased dramatically over the past few years as companies seek to lessen the impact of the Section 301 tariffs on imports from China; Section 201 and 232 tariffs on steel, aluminum, and other products; and other existing and potential tariffs.
 Moreover, even normal duty rates are posing a challenge as companies continuing to deal with operational restrictions, supply chain challenges, and reduced cash flow.